Online Poker California

 Recent California Headlines for 2024

-Unfortunately, California has not managed to pass any state-wide regulation of poker online or any form of online gambling.
+Unfortunately, California has not managed to pass any statewide regulation of online poker or any form of online gambling.
 Every time a bill comes up for negotiation, it appears that established powers engage in conflict and successfully defeat it.
 Whether it’s politicians seeking more kickbacks or Native American tribes vying for carve-outs, there’s discord.
 Special interest lobbying by poker sites also seeks “bad actor” clauses to deter competition, further eroding consensus.

 California Sports Betting Laws 2024